 - The US Postal service is used to further or commence the fraud

-When mailing any falsified or altered document through the US Postal Service, you can be found guilty for commission of mail fraud.
+When mailing any falsified or altered document through the US Postal Service, you can be found guilty of commission of mail fraud.
 This charge can be done in conjunction with other charges involving the scheme.
 It is important to understand that any involvement of the postal service can constitute mail fraud.
-This charge is not just limited to the government postal service, but also includes the private sector delivery companies as well.
+This charge is not just limited to the government postal service but also includes the private sector delivery companies as well.

 One famous example of mail fraud involved Charles Ponzi.
 In fact, he was so good at his scam that they named the pyramid scam after him as a Ponzi scheme.
 His scheme involved selling postal stamps.
 He would use the funds he received to pay off previous investors, pocketing more money as he went.
 In working his way up the pyramid, he managed to steal millions of dollars.
 He was tried for 86 counts of mail fraud in 1920.
 He was able to remarkably plead guilty to 1 count of mail fraud and was sentenced to 5 years in prison.
 His successors were punished much more severely after his scheme had spread.
 The current federal penalties for mail fraud can be up to 20 years in prison and $250,000 in fines.
-Restitution, or payment to the victims, can also be court ordered.
+Restitution, or payment to the victims, can also be court-ordered.

-Wire Fraud involves schemes of fraud that use “wires” such as telephone or cellular phone that cross over state or country boundaries.
+Wire Fraud involves schemes of fraud that use “wires” such as telephone or cellular phones that cross over state or country boundaries.
 These can be done via phone calls and computers.
 These are very commonly done through phishing scams or telemarketing.
-The caller will ask for personal information such as social security numbers, bank information or personal data.
+The caller will ask for personal information such as social security numbers, bank information, or personal data.
 The information can then be used to use that person’s identity, gain access to their funds, or even be sold.

 In order to be convicted of wire fraud, the prosecution has key elements that they must prove.
 These include:

 - There was a scheme to intentionally commit fraud

 - Interstate wire communication was used in the process of the fraud